 Among the most common symptoms are weight loss, lack of energy, headaches, insomnia or oversleeping, increased alcohol intake, neglecting personal hygiene, and loss of interest in hobbies or friends.
-In extreme cases, seniors may talk about death and dying and mention suicide to family caregivers, friends and elderly care providers.
+In extreme cases, seniors may talk about death and mention suicide to caregivers, friends and elderly care providers.

 How Family Caregivers Can Help Seniors with Depression.

-Even the best family caregiver can’t fix depression, but they can take their aging loved one to a therapist or a doctor who can.
-It would be a mistake for family caregivers to ignore an aging relative’s depression, just hoping it will go away on its own.
+Even the best family caregiver can’t fix depression.
+However, they can take their aging loved one to a therapist or a doctor who can.
+Just hoping it will go away on its own can be a grave mistake.
 Psychologists with special training in geriatric depression can create a customized therapy program that can bring the elderly adult out of the depression with a lot of work.

-Family caregivers and senior care providers can also do things around the house to help minimize the problems caused by depression.
+Family caregivers and senior care providers can do things around the house to minimize problems caused by depression.
 They can encourage the elderly person to exercise by taking a short walk or attending a swim aerobics class.
 Reducing isolation is another positive step for seniors with depression.
-Adopting a pet, volunteering, and starting a new hobby are also ways that elderly adults can minimize depression and focus on finding new meaning in life.
+Adopting a pet, volunteering, and starting a new hobby are also ways to minimize depression and find new meaning in life.